happysheep0719/Sean-s-Cheat-Sheet/algorithms/heap.md

 # Heap

 1. Also called **Priority Queue**
-2. It is a **Complete tree** and can be implemented using an array.
+2. It is implemented by a **Complete binary tree** and can be stored in an array.
+So the index can be computed easily.
     - _index of left child = index of parent * 2 + 1_
     - _index of right child = index of parent * 2 + 2_
     - _index of parent = (index of child - 1) / 2_